Getting Started With Google Shopping Ads

 2. Add business and shipping details

 Although you will have entered some basic business details when you first signed up, you’ll need to enter some more information now, including business address and contact number.
-You should also provide information about shipping.
+You should also provide information about shipping (such as where you’re able to deliver items).

 3. Verify and claim your website